Jury rejects death sentence for Parkland school shooter in all 17 murders

 Luke’s mother, Gena Hoyer, sobbed into her husband’s arms as they walked out of the courtroom.

-Tony Montalto, whose daughter Gina was shot to death, was irate over the jury’s decision and sat shaking his head throughout the lengthy reading by the judge.
+Tony Montalto, Gina’s father, was irate over the jury’s decision and sat shaking his head throughout the lengthy reading by the judge.

 “She should not have been extinguished by this monster,” he said after the verdicts were read.
 “Gina deserved better than she got.
 She deserved better.”